systemcarl/weblog/articles/devlogs/blank/content-template.md

 # DevLog: Designing a Content Template
 Not long after [I set up a SvelteKit application] for [my personal website]
     and blog,
-I released and deployed [the first update] to the site adding
+I released and deployed [the first update].
-    [a very simple landing page].
-[The initial version] of the application had no content at all, only
+[The original version] of the application had no content at all, only
-    [a styled error message].
+    [a styled error message], which provided [an early proof-of-concept].
+With this, the application's component framework
-The component framework and [underlying theming system] was already in place, but this was the implementation of [the website's visual design] beyond
+    and [underlying theming system] was already in place.
-    [the early proof-of-concept].
+The update now added [a very simple landing page]
+    including the implementation of [the website's visual design].

 This next step was to create a basic, stylized landing page to provide a brief
     personal introduction.